Design research & Visual storytelling

-I also believe successful organisations start with their customers’ problems, then look for the solution, not the other way around.
+I also believe successful brands start with their customers’ problems, then look for the solution, not the other way around.

 While traditional market research collects opinions and listens to what people say – I go deeper into your customers’ context to get to ‘the why’ behind how people actually behave with and think about your product, uncovering what really matters to them.

-…because it’s only when you understand their needs you can design your product to add value where it counts.
+…because only when you understand what your customer needs can you design your product to add value where it counts.

 Selected articles from Nick’s UXNZ blog: